 Conflicts between vehicles and pedestrians must be avoided at all costs.
 When collisions occur, they are incredibly one-sided, with the pedestrian almost always coming off worse.
 Pedestrian safety depends on both motorists and pedestrians understanding right-of-way rules.
 Motorists must drive with extreme caution around pedestrians, as their vehicles can be deadly weapons.
 In 2017, the NHTSA recorded no less than 5,977 pedestrian deaths as a result of road traffic accidents.

 Pedestrians often engage in foolish or risky behavior around roadways, simply as they do not fully realize the danger they face.
-You do not have to pass a signs test or a skills test to become a pedestrian; many do not understand traffic signals or right-of-way laws, which puts even more pressure on motorists to drive cautiously.
+You do not have to pass a permit test or a driving test to become a pedestrian; many do not understand traffic signals or right-of-way laws, which puts even more pressure on motorists to drive cautiously.

 We have put together everything you must know about pedestrian right-of-way rules.
 Remember that you must always yield to pedestrians on the roadway, even if you believe the lawful right-of-way is yours.

 Pedestrian crosswalks exist at practically all intersections where two roads meet at approximately a 90-degree angle.
 They can also be found mid-block in some areas, for instance, outside hospitals and other emergency service facilities.
 Pedestrians always have right-of-way on crosswalks, even if the crosswalk is not clearly indicated with pavement markings.
 Approach pedestrian crosswalks with caution and look out for pedestrians seeking to cross the roadway.